UWC & THE IB

 Due to a change in deadlines from UWC International, all candidates will apply with Mock/Trial or Predicted/Forecast exams results, as well as 2 years reports.

-Interviews may be as early as December, and into January and February.
+Interviews may be held in January, February and March.
 Exact dates will be confirmed later in the year.
 Application forms should be available for downloading in September or October.

 After the application form submission deadline, successful candidates will be invited for individual interviews.
 The final shortlist will be drawn from these candidates who will be invited (by email) to the final round of group sessions; discussions and activities.